griffithlab/rnabio.org/_posts/0000-05-01-Log_into_AWS.md

 Name: `cshl-seqtech-2019` (ID: `ami-018b3bf40f9926ac5`) available in the US East, N. Virginia region (us-east-1).

 We typically use an instance type of `m5.2xlarge`.
 For detailed instructions on how we created the AMI and configure each instance, please refer to the [AWS Setup](https://rnabio.org/module-09-appendix/0009/09/01/AWS_Setup/) page.

+## Basic introduction to your EC2 instance
+Basic intro to the instance (top, resources available, mount location of volumes, etc.).